AbdullahAljaberi/signature-work-portfolio/README.md

 🔗 [GitHub Repo](https://github.com/AbdullahAljaberi/snake)
 🌐 [Live Site](https://abdullahaljaberi.github.io/snake/)

-A classic snake game implemented using **p5.js** and sound libraries.
-The game includes custom audio for crunching food and game-over events.
-It keeps score and restarts on collision.
+Game created using p5.js that also uses sound libraries.
+There are special sounds for crunching food and ending the game included in the game.
+The game is restarted after you collide with anything.

-**Why it matters:**
+**How does this matter?**
-This was one of my early projects.
-It gave me confidence to turn logic into visual output and helped me master game loops, keyboard input, and real-time updates.
+I did this as one of my first projects.
+Using such a system provided the confidence needed to transform logic into visuals and understand game loops, how keyboards are handled and real-time changes to the game.

 **Technical Concepts:**
-Game loop, object tracking, collision detection, audio event control
+Blocks for the game loop, watching objects, determining collisions and handling audio events

 ---

 ## 🧠 Final Reflection

-These three projects reflect my journey from learning programming syntax to applying technology for real people, real needs, and real fun.
-From a business site that empowers my family to a music visualizer that explores creativity, to a game that shows fundamentals — each one taught me something important.
+They show the steps I have taken, from getting familiar with programming language, to actually using technology to help others, solve their needs and enjoy myself.
+Learning to handle web development from my family business website, try different creativity with music and understand basic concepts through games — each time I learned something valuable.

-They also represent the mission of St. Thomas — using what I’ve learned to **serve others**, **create with purpose**, and **build for good**.
+They are a way to show the mission of St. Thomas — helping others, creating with purpose and building something good.

 ---